brickifyjs/brick/README.md

 const foo = (..., config, bricks) => Brick.create(new Foo(..., config, bricks));
 ```

-## API
+# 💻 API

-## Bundle
+# Bundle

-## Bricks list
+# 📦 Bricks list

 😿 Comming soon.

-## Projects and sub projects
+# Projects and sub projects

 😿 Comming soon.

-## Help
+# Help

-You are welcome to create Pull Requests, ask questions, comment the code, improve it, like it or not 🙂
+You are welcome to create Pull Requests, ask questions, comment the code, improve it and like it or not 🙂

-## Support the project
+# Support the project

 Help me maintain the libraries, projects, sub projects, modules and bricks with donations.